Suraj2429/Online-Feedback-Collector-with-Admin-Dashboard/README.md

 ## 📌 Project Overview
 The **Online Feedback Collector** is a full-stack web application that allows users to submit feedback and enables administrators to view, analyze, and manage feedback data through an interactive dashboard.

-This project demonstrates real-world web development skills including frontend design, backend processing, database integration, and data visualization.
+This project demonstrates real-world web development skills including frontend design, backend logic, database integration, authentication, and data visualization.

 ---